Last Modified: 28 Sep 2012

 In your free time here you might like to check out the Yurev Monastery on the shores of Lake Ilmen, visit the Wooden Architecture Museum just outside of town or catch a music performance at the Philharmonic Hall.
 In the summer you can also relax on the little riverside beach or take a boat trip on the Volkhov River for glimpses of the quiet countryside surrounding Novgorod.

-Join your leader and plenty of friendly locals for a refreshing steam and wash at the public banya (bath house).
+Tonight, join your leader and plenty of friendly locals for a refreshing steam and wash at the public banya (bath house).

 Board our train for Moscow (approx 7 hrs).